IBEX-TUDelft/IBEX-LLM/README.md

 - **WebSocket Support:** Necessary for the operation of `handler.py`.

 ## 📌 LLM Agent Integration Overview
 Initially, the LLM agent is briefed using the same document provided to human subjects.
 The `instructionReader.py` script processes these documents by parsing, converting them to JSON format, and summarizing the content.
-This ensures that the LLM agent receives brief and concise prompts, facilitating efficient and accurate task execution.

 ### Instruction Format